sreenithibalasu/CoNLL_NER/README.md

 | Naive Bayes | 62.33% | 62.78% |
 | Gradient Boosting | 87.26% | 86.22% |

+- From the table above, we can see that the Random Forest classifer had maximum accuracy of 93% on the test dataset compared to the Naive Bayes and Gradient Boosting models.
+- We can observe there is some overfitting in the Naive Bayes model due to the test accuracy being slightly higher than the training accuracy
+- The Gradient Boosting model performs well and we can see there is no overfitting.
+However, it doesn't capture patterns as well as the Random Forest model.

 - Model training on 4 classes: `{"PER": 1, "LOC": 2, "MISC": 3, "ORG": 4}`

 | Model | Training Accuracy | Test Accuracy |